John H. Pruitt

 John Henry Pruitt (October 4, 1896 – October 4, 1918) was a United States Marine during World War I and is one of only 19 people who have received two Medals of Honor.

 Biography

 John Henry Pruitt was born on October 4, 1896, in Fayetteville, Arkansas.
 He entered military service from Phoenix, Arizona, in May 1917.

 As a corporal in the Marine Corps, Pruitt attacked and captured two enemy machine guns, and later captured forty of the enemy.
 The U.S. Army and later the U.S. Navy awarded him the Medal of Honor for his bravery on October 3, 1918, at the Battle of Blanc Mont Ridge, France.
 The next day, his 22nd birthday, he was killed by shell-fire.

-His remains were returned to the United States and was buried at Arlington National Cemetery, in Arlington, Virginia.
+His remains were returned to the United States and buried at Arlington National Cemetery, in Arlington, Virginia.